Maine Coon Lifespan:

 by: judy

-I have twin Maine coons, 18 months old that drive us crazy running around our home, playing tag with each other, etc, I love them to death,,, I've raised all breeds but these two seem to be very easy going.
+I have twin Maine Coons, 18 months old, and they drive us crazy racing around the house, playing tag with each other.
+I love them to pieces!
+I’ve raised all kinds of breeds, but these two are by far the most easygoing.

 by: nixonpatterson